Purple martin: Relationship with humans

 Purple martins (nominate form P. s. subis) are considered synanthropic, meaning they have developed an association with humans over time and benefit from living in close proximity to them.
 Through years of generational imprinting and nesting the eastern species has made a complete transition from nesting in the wild to relying on human-provided nesting sites.
 Initially difficult to get a colony started, once established, the colony will persist as long as nesting sites are available.
 Martins have a very strong "site tenacity" and if they are successful in raising a brood, will often return to the same site to nest year after year.

 The human-avian relationship was in place even before the population crash in the 20th century; Cherokee were known to have hollowed out gourds and hung them on wooden snags and posts in the pre-colonial era.
 They erected them so that the adult birds would build nests and then feed thousands of insects to their young each day that would otherwise be eating their crops.
 In 1808, Chickasaws and Choctaws were observed hanging gourds for martins on stripped saplings near their cabins, as African Americans were doing likewise on long canes on the banks of the Mississippi.

 Continual maintenance and protection is required, as European starlings and house sparrows compete with martins as cavity-nesters, and will fight with martins over nest sites.
 Thus, unmonitored purple martin houses are often overtaken by more aggressive, non-native species.
 Purple martin proponents are motivated by the concern that the purple martin would likely vanish from eastern North America were it not for this assistance.

-There is a misconception among many people regarding purple martin temperament.
+There is a misconception among many people regarding the purple martin's temperament.
 Many people believe purple martins will defend their nesting sites against competitor species such as the house sparrow and European starling.
 However, both species are more aggressive and in most cases will instinctively fight to the death in order to obtain a nesting site.
-The house sparrow and European starling are known to kill adult martins, take over the nest and remove eggs or remaining young.
+The house sparrow and European starling are known to kill adult martins, take over the nest, and remove eggs or remaining young.

 Conservation status

 Purple martins suffered a severe population crash in the 20th century widely linked to the release and spread of European starlings in North America.
 European starlings and house sparrows compete with martins for nest cavities.
 Where purple martins once gathered in the thousands, by the 1980s they had all but disappeared.

 Though classified as being of least concern by the IUCN, purple martins are experiencing a unique threat to their long-term survival.
 Nearly all eastern members of the species exclusively nest in artificial gourds and 'condo' units provided by human 'landlords', and this practice has been experiencing a steady decline.
-One study found that nearly 90% of landlords were 50 years of age or older, and that younger generations were not exhibiting the same enthusiasm nor possessing the resources to provide martin housing.
+One study found that nearly 90% of landlords were 50 years of age or older and that younger generations were not exhibiting the same enthusiasm nor possessing the resources to provide martin housing.